qvest-digital/t-learn/e2e-tests/README.md

-# End To End (e2e) tests for Pep Wall
+# End To End (e2e) tests for t-learn

 ## Description

-This is a suite of tests running browser-based tests against a Pepwall installation.
+This is a suite of tests running browser-based tests against a t-learn installation.
 It is based on Geb and uses the Chrome and Firefox browser to test conformity.

 ## Usage